We follow the GitHub

 At Elastic, all products in the stack, including Kibana, are released at the same time with the same version number.
 Most of these projects have the following branching strategy:

-<major>.xis the next minor version.
+mainpoints to the next minor version.

 Pull requests are made into the

-master branch and then backported when it is safe and appropriate.
+main branch and then backported when it is safe and appropriate.

-All non-breaking changes can be backported to the
+Breaking changes can only be made to

 Features should not be backported to a